WinVector/BigDataRStrata2017/README.md

     John Mount  (Win-Vector LLC)

-Please do not peak too much yet!
+Please do not peek too much yet!

 Description from Strata announcement
 ------------------------------------